vercel/integrations/counter-micro/README.md

 npm start
 ```

-Then [create a ZEIT integration](https://zeit.co/docs/integrations) and set the UiHook URI to: `http:///localhost:5005`
+Then [create a Vercel integration](https://vercel.com/docs/integrations) and set the UiHook URI to: `http:///localhost:5005`